meco-group/nlgreyfast/README.md

 If you use this toolbox in your research, please cite:

 > A. Retzler, J. Swevers, J. Gillis and Zs.
-Kollár, "Shooting methods for identification of nonlinear state-space grey-box models".
-In _Proceedings of IEEE 17th International Conference on Advanced Motion Control_.
-Padova, Italy, 2022.
+Kollár, "Shooting methods for identification of nonlinear state-space grey-box models", *IEEE 17th International Conference on Advanced Motion Control*, Padova, Italy, 2022.